praetoriandigital/cub-java/docs/leads.md

 ### Leads processing

-Here is the basic example of how to handle leads using webhooks.
+Here is a basic example of how to handle leads using webhooks.
-The main idea is using webhooks as a signal for the sync, not loaded leads.
+The main idea is to use webhooks as a signal for the sync, not loaded leads.

-Please ensure that your webhook endpoint works fast.
+Please ensure that your webhook endpoint is fast enough.
 Do not load all leads in the webhook handler.
-LID webhooks sender using 20 seconds timeout.
+The LID webhooks sender uses a 20-second timeout.
-It is better to move the leads full sync to a separate job.
-Or do initial import with console program.
+It is better to make the full sync of leads a separate job.
+Or do an initial import with a console program.